 NOMMA's primary source of funding is through the Minimum Foundation Program (MFP) funded by the State Public School Fund.
-For the year ended June 30, 2022, NOMMA received \$11,297,355.
-MFP revenue accounts for 73% of NOMMA's total revenue for the year ended June 30, 2022.
+For the years ended June 30, 2023 and 2022, NOMMA received \$11,907,294 and \$11,297,355, respectively.
+MFP revenue accounted for 73% of NOMMA's total revenue for both of the years ended June 30, 2023 and 2022.

 Donations of noncash assets are recorded at their fair values in the period received.
 Donations of services that create or enhance nonfinancial assets or that require specialized skills provided by individuals possessing those skills and would typically need to be purchased if not provided by donation, are recorded at their fair values in the period received.
-There were no donations of non-cash assets for the year ended June 30, 2022.
+There were no donations of non-cash assets for the years ended June 30, 2023 and 2022 n.

-n.
 Functional Allocation of Expenses